 Leah R. Singer

-In addition to working with clients on an ongoing basis, Leah taught marketing and branding at the Fashion Institute of Design and Merchandising.
-She served as a senior writer for UC San Diego Annual Giving, and was a speechwriter and communications manager for two college presidents at San Diego State University (SDSU).
-She also served as Director of Communications for the SDSU Enrollment Services Department, and managed high-profile special events for the SDSU Office of the President.
-Before her years at San Diego State, Leah worked in marketing and public relations at KPBS public broadcasting station.
+She was previously a speechwriter and communications manager for two college presidents at San Diego State University.
+Leah served as Director of Communications for the San Diego State Enrollment Services Department, and managed high-profile special events for the SDSU Office of the President.
+She also worked as a senior writer for University of California, San Diego Annual Giving, and in marketing and public relations at KPBS public broadcasting station.

 Connect with Leah on LinkedIn.